Skip to Content

 Feeding Schedule and Water Requirements

 Always match prey size to your snake’s girth.
+For convenient options, consider browsing corn snake food.

-Maintain hydration with a water bowl that’s:
+Hydrate with a water bowl that’s:

-2. Sized for soaking—it aids shedding hydration.
+2. Soak-suitable—aids shedding hydration.

 Signs of Good Health and Hydration